asoJonathonGregory/my-reads/README.md

 In this project, you can choose from a list of prechosen books maintained on Udacity's server to add to your bookshelf.

-The books can be on one of the following bookshelves
+The books can be on one of the following bookshelves:
 * Currently Reading
 * Want to Read
 * Read